Services We Provide

-Computer Assessment including the work samples, measures General Educational Development along with 10 aptitudes and 12 occupational interest groups.
+Computer Assessment including the work samples measures General Educational Development along with 10 aptitudes and 12 occupational interest groups.
 Using the results of these tests, a Personal Qualifications Profile for the individual is established.
 This profile is then used to create a list of potential vocational and employment options.
 With this list, the individual or consultant can investigate further the requirements and availability of occupational options in his/her area.

 Our approach to vocational assessment and evaluation takes into account the aptitudes, academic achievements, and transferable skills of the injured/ill person.
-We find the interpretation and utilization of the results of vocational assessment is an important part in the vocational rehabilitation counselling process.
+We find the interpretation and utilization of the results of vocational assessment is an important part of the vocational rehabilitation counseling process.
 We are sensitive to the needs of the insuring party in establishing practical, reasonable vocational goals, which are in line with established policies and guidelines.
 Other factors considered in this process include:

 - detailed vocational history and transferable skills analysis (TSA)

 - definitive establishment of medical restrictions if unknown prior to referral